Skip to main content

 Maybe you’re an athlete yourself or just a zealous fan.
 Earning a sports management degree or certificate can introduce you to the work and various roles that need people ready to turn their passion into a profession.

 The sports industry is growing.
-The U.S. Bureau of Labor Statistics (BLS) predicts an increase of about 160,600 jobs for all entertainment and sports careers between 2020 and 2030 – that’s a 22% job growth driven in part by the rising interest in sports.
-Expansion can mean opportunities for well-trained, business-minded professionals at all levels.
+The U.S. Bureau of Labor Statistics (BLS) predicts an increase of about 108,900 jobs for all entertainment and sports careers between 2023 and 2033.* Expansion can mean opportunities for well-trained, business-minded professionals at all levels.

 You can choose from a number of sports management careers focused on marketing, facilities management, event planning or any number of sports management careers.
-BLS projects that the employment of public relations specialists, a vital role within the sports management world, will increase by 11% through 2030.
-In addition to public relations, other directions available to you with a sports management education include:
+BLS projected that the employment of public relations specialists, a vital role within the sports management world, will increase by 6% through 2033.* In addition to public relations, other directions available to you with a sports management education include:

 Those with at least a bachelor’s degree in sports management should have the industry knowledge and practical experience to get ahead in these careers.
-The bachelor’s in sports management program at Southern New Hampshire University (SNHU), for example, combines sports management, business and liberal arts courses – plus opportunities for valuable sports-related field experiences – to help you enter and succeed in this competitive job arena.
+The bachelor’s in sports management program at SNHU, for example, combines sports management, business and liberal arts courses — plus opportunities for valuable sports-related field experiences — to help you enter and succeed in this competitive job arena.

 In a sports management program, you can: